 Early in 2020 two Kentucky congregations met to consider joining forces to more powerfully further God’s Kingdom.
 This fall, they saw that vision become reality.

 Scottsville Road Baptist Church in Bowling Green voted later that year to become a “legacy congregation” as a campus of Living Hope Baptist Church, one of the largest Baptist congregations in Kentucky.

-Despite Scottsville Road’s optimal location, the church found its membership slipping till it could no longer sustain a full-time pastor.
+Despite Scottsville Road’s optimal location, the church found its membership slipping until it could no longer sustain a full-time pastor.
 After more than a decade of continuous decline, membership dropped to nine, all seniors with limited income.
 John Mark Toby, director of missions for the Warren Association of Baptists in Kentucky, stepped in to serve as transitional pastor, helping boost membership to 27.
 Then COVID-19 hit.